 …every person seems to be cheerfull and happy hear–some days we have a number of cannon and shells from Boston and Bunkers Hill, but it does not seem to surprise any one but me: I confess I shudder every time I hear the sound of a gun–…I just took a look at pore Boston and Charlestown–

 Martha noted that Boston had a number of very fine buildings, “god knows how long they will stand.”
 The British were pulling up the wharves for firewood.
 “To me that has never see anything of war, the preparations, are very terable indeed, but I endever to keep my fears to myself as well as I can…”

 Martha Washington made her home with her husband in the Georgian mansion of John Vassall, a Loyalist who fled when war broke out.

 She immediately relieved him of the vexing social problems that took up too much of his time.
-Washington was visited by members of Congress, local Massachusetts officials, governors from nearby colonies and revolutionary leaders such as John Adams and Benjamin Franklin.
+Washington received a number of visits by members of Congress, local Massachusetts officials, governors from nearby colonies and revolutionary leaders such as John Adams and Benjamin Franklin.
 His officers, too, wanted his attention.